DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/dxSchedulerAppointment/disabled.md

 ---
 ---
 ##### shortDescription
-Specifies whether an appointment should be disabled.
+Specifies whether the appointment responds to user interaction.

 ---